jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I (should )not see the heading :heading</code></summary>

 <br/>
-Assert a heading is not on the page
+Assert a heading is not on the page.
 <br/><br/>

 ```gherkin